The Japanese Grand Prix has been canceled for the second year due to a virus.

 “Due to the persisting complications of the epidemic in Japan, the Japanese government has decided to suspend the event this season,” F1 stated in a statement.

-Grand Prix cancellations this season in Australia, China, Canada, and Singapore prompted the decision.
+The decision comes after Grand Prix cancellations in Australia, China, Canada, and Singapore this season.

-F1 stated that it had not yet decided how to fill the void.
+F1 is yet to decide how to fill the void, although a second US event in Austin, Texas, could be one option.

 The statement continued, “Formula 1 is now working on the details of the new calendar and will release the final details in the coming weeks.”